What You Need to Know About Peritoneal Dialysis

 ► Avoid tight clothing or anything that puts pressure on the catheter site.

-► Avoid lifting heavy items or strenuous physical activity that may strain the catheter site.
+► Avoid lifting heavy items or doing any strenuous physical activity that may put strain on the catheter site.

 Peritoneal dialysis, although beneficial, may not be suitable for everyone.
-It is essential to consult with your kidney specialist and available kidney treatments, to determine if it is the right option for you.
+It is important to consult with your kidney specialist to determine if it is the right option for you.